Quick answer

 FAQ

-Why is my Stihl battery flashing red?
+Why is my Stihl charger flashing red?

 Can I charge my Stihl battery in cold weather?